Wage And Hour Claims

 Paying Employees for the work they do is a simple concept.
 In California, hourly Employees are entitled to time-and-a-half for working more than eight hours in a day or 40 hours in a week.
 Unfortunately, many businesses go to great lengths to avoid having to pay their workers for the time they work.
 We filed the first California Wage and Hour Class Action lawsuit for unpaid overtime compensation over 35 years ago.
 Thousands of similar Wage and Hour Class Actions have been filed after our ground breaking litigation.
 Still other Employers fail to pay Employees minimum wage, force Employees to work off the clock, or fail to provide lunch and rest breaks, vacation time, sick time or other benefits required under law.

 If you haven’t been paid the wages you are owed, you don’t have to be alone.
 With us on your side, you can give yourself the best chance of recovering the wages you have earned.
-At Anticouni & Associates, our attorneys take on every kind of Wage and Hour Claim for working men and women across the Central Coast and throughout California.
+At Anticouni & Ricotta, our attorneys take on every kind of Wage and Hour Claim for working men and women across the Central Coast and throughout California.

 Trailblazers In Wage And Hour Litigation